anilsrg/ge-showcase-prompts/README.md

 ### Prompt 6: Fieldwork Location Details

 ```
-What is the address of Future Gamer's main distribution center?
+@Addresses : What is the address of Future Gamer's main distribution center?
 ```

 ## Scenario 7: The auditor has confirmed the on-site fieldwork will take place at the Chiang Mai office.
 To prepare for their business travel, they need to check the local conditions to pack appropriately.